Amira Learning raises $11M to put its AI-powered literacy tutor in post-COVID classrooms – TechCrunch

 The company is also launching a new app aimed at parents rather than teachers.
 “A year ago 100% of our usage was in the classroom, then three weeks later 100% of our usage was at home.
 We had to learn a lot about how to adapt.
 Out of that learning we’re shipping Amira and the Story Craft that helps parents work with their children.”

-Hundreds of districts are on board provisionally, but decisions are still being kicked down the road as they deal with outbreaks, frustrated parents and every other chaotic aspect of getting back to “normal.”
+Hundreds of districts are on board provisionally — aided by a distribution partnership with Houghton Mifflin Harcourt, also an investor — but decisions are still being kicked down the road as they deal with outbreaks, frustrated parents and every other chaotic aspect of getting back to “normal.”

 Perhaps a bit of celebrity juice may help tip the balance in their favor.
 A new partnership with Miami Dolphins (former Houston Texans) linebacker Brennan Scarlett has the NFL player advising the board and covering the cost of 100 students at a Portland, OR school through his education charity, the Big Yard Foundation — and more to come.
 It may be a drop in the bucket in the scheme of things, with a year of schooling disrupted, but teachers know that every drop counts.